saj42saj-beep/ASC-CLD-ASCOF/Stored_procedures/Stored Procedure README.md

-PREREQUESITES to setup code in your environment
+PREREQUESITES to setup code in your environment.
 The code below is from https://github.com/DataS-DHSC/ASC-CLD-LA-Dashboard It works well but needs some tweaking to run it locally.
 1. replace schemas to your local database.